adamcharnock/lightbus/docs/index.rst

 -----------------

 Lightbus is not aimed at microservice architectures.
-If you decompose your applications into many hundreds/thousands of services then perhaps consider :ref:`alternatives:Nameko`.
-Lightbus is aimed at small teams which need a common communications system for their backend applications.
+If you decompose your applications into many (hundreds/thousands) of services then perhaps consider :ref:`alternatives:Nameko`.
+Lightbus is aimed at medium-sized projects which need a common communications system for their backend applications.

 See also, :doc:`alternatives` and :ref:`alternatives:Lightbus positioning`.